jumpt57/appengine-java-starter/README.md

 ### JPA with Cloud SQL

-In order for the application to communicate with Cloud SQL with need a couple of things.
+In order for the application to communicate with Cloud SQL we need a couple of things.

+* A library or a ORM
+* An instance name
+* A JDBC Url
+* A user and a password

 First of all I chose to use Hibernate.

 In order to configure Hibernate I need to create a persistence.xml with all the correct values for :